-The presence of reversed flux features at the core surface is a major difference to the field structure observed at Earth's surface.
-Most prominent of these are the patch that is found close to the geographical North Pole throughout most of the past 400 years, and the large feature that extends from under southern Africa across to under southern America that has been formed by the coalescence of two earlier patches.
+The presence of reversed flux features at the core surface is a major difference to the field structure observed at the Earth's surface.
+Most prominent of these are the patch that is found close to the geographic north pole throughout most of the past 400 years and the large feature that extends from under Southern Africa across to under southern America that has been formed by the coalescence of two earlier patches.
 Gubbins (1987) and Gubbins et al. (2006) have linked the growth and migration of the South Atlantic patch to the rapid decay of the axial dipole field observed since 1840.
-The significance of the changes in the flux through these patches is discussed in Section 5.05.5.4.
-If taken at face value, the growth of the South Atlantic patch implies a failure of a particularly attractive approximation for the core, the so-called frozen flux hypothesis, which consequently means that it is very difficult to retrieve fluid motions at the core surface.
+The significance of the changes in the flux through these patches will be discussed in Section 5.05.5.4.
+If taken at face value, the growth of the South Atlantic patch implies a failure of a particularly attractive approximation for the core, the so-called frozen-flux hypothesis, which consequently means that it is very difficult to retrieve fluid motions at the core surface.
 It is important to recognize that the increase in quality, quantity, and distribution of data throughout time leads to increased complexity in the field models, and it is very difficult to disentangle this effect from true diffusional effects; we refer the reader to the discussion in Section 5.05.5.4.

-5.05.4.2.3 Low-latitude, westward-drifting field features
+5.05.4.2.3 Low-latitude, westward drifting field features

-Bloxham and Gubbins (1985) pointed out the presence of a number of rapidly westward-moving field concentrations at low and mid-latitudes, especially clear in the Atlantic hemisphere.
-Bloxham et al. (1989) further noted that beneath Europe and the Atlantic Ocean during the twentieth century there was a westward-moving sequence of field highs and lows, and referred to this as a mid-latitude polar wave.
-They suggested this could be the signature of a wave with azimuthal wave number between m = 5 and m = 9.
-Jackson (2003) examined very high resolution images of the field at the core surface in 1980 and 2000, constructed using high-quality satellite data and utilizing a maximum entropy regularization technique.
-He showed that the wave-like feature identified in the Northern Hemisphere by Bloxham et al. (1989) has a counterpart at low latitude on the other side of the geomagnetic equator with amplitude considerably higher than was evident in previous studies.
+Bloxham and Gubbins (1985) noted the presence of a number of rapidly westward moving field concentrations at low- and midlatitudes, especially clear in the Atlantic hemisphere.
+Bloxham et al. (1989) noted that beneath Europe and the Atlantic ocean during the twentieth century, there was a westward moving sequence of field highs and lows and referred to this as a midlatitude polar wave.
+They suggested this could be a wave with azimuthal wavenumber between m = 5 and m = 9.
+Jackson (2003) examined very high-resolution images of the field at the core surface in 1980 and 2000 constructed using high-quality satellite data and utilizing a maximum entropy regularization technique.
+He showed that the wavelike feature identified in the northern hemisphere by Bloxham et al. (1989) has a counterpart at low latitude on the other side of the geomagnetic equator that had a considerably higher amplitude than was evident in previous studies.

-Since these wave-like features appear to move essentially east-west, their motion can be tracked using plots of field amplitude as a function of time and longitude (TL plots).
-TL plots of the vertical component of the field at the core surface between
+Since these drifting features are moving essentially east to west, their motion can be tracked using plots of field amplitude as a function of time and longitude (TL plots).
+TL plots of the